 - We restrict access to personal information to authorized Summit Learning employees, agents, service providers, or independent contractors who reasonably need to know that information in order to process it for us, and who are subject to confidentiality obligations.
 Employees and contractors ("Staff") are subject to discipline if they fail to meet these obligations;

 - We require our Service Providers with which we share Student User personal information to employ industry standard data protection and security protocols.

 - We use strong authentication methods including multi-factor authentication for all Staff.

 - We employ administrative, physical, and technical safeguards designed to protect personal information from unauthorized access, disclosure, and use or acquisition by an unauthorized person, including when transmitting and storing such information.

 - We employ encryption technologies to securely transmit personal information, including data-in-transit encryption, and we encrypt personal information that is stored.

 - We strive to maintain a data backup and recovery capability designed to ensure a timely and accurate restoration of personal information;

-- We maintain a secure software development lifecycle with industry standard security practices designed to establish secure application(s), network, and infrastructure architectures;
+- We work hard to maintain a secure software development lifecycle with industry standard security practices designed to establish secure application, infrastructure, and network architectures.

-- We maintain event monitoring and response procedures for events which could impact functionality, security and/or availability of the Learning Services;
+- We endeavor to maintain event monitoring and response procedures for events which could impact functionality, security and/or availability of the Learning Services.

-- We regularly provide Staff training for security incidents and maintain incident response policies, plans and procedures focused on timely and effective incident response;
+- We provide provide Staff training for security incidents and maintain incident response policies, plans and procedures focused on timely and effective incident response;